Pennsylvania Medical Marijuana Card

 2. Pennsylvania Medical Marijuana Card

-Apply For a Pennsylvania Medical Marijuana Card Online
+Apply For Pennsylvania Medical Marijuana Card Online

-Is Medical Marijuana Legal in Pennsylvania?
+Is Medical Marijuana Legal In Pennsylvania?

 Yes.
 Pennsylvania's Medical Marijuana Act legalized and created a medical marijuana program (MMP) in the Commonwealth when it was signed by Governor Tom Wolf in April 2016.
 The legislation provided for Pennsylvanians with valid medical conditions to legally obtain and use medical marijuana.
 Furthermore, the Medical Marijuana Act authorized the Pennsylvania Department of Health (PADOH) to oversee the state's medical marijuana program.